-“At the headquarters here, Officer Lyle tells me that you choked the prisoner.
+“At the headquarters here, Officer Lyle tells me you choked the prisoner.
 Is that true?”

 “I take issue with Lyle on this.
 The prisoner erased her smartphone, destroying evidence.
 I got a little rough.
 What do you want me to do?
 Let her walk all over me?”